WordPress/WordPress-Documentation-Style-Guide/docs/6-linking/cross-references.md

 When you're linking to another page on the same server, use root-relative URLs starting with `/`, even if you're linking to a page in the same directory as the page you're linking from.

 ### Links to pages on a different server

+- When you're linking to pages on a different server, use absolute URLs.
+Start the URL with `https` if the server you're linking to supports HTTPS.
+If the server doesn't support HTTPS, start the URL with `http`.
+- Don't force links to open in a new tab or window.
+Let the reader decide how to open links.
+If the link needs to open in a new tab or window, notify the reader that the link will open in a new tab or window.

+**Examples**

+[tip] Recommended: For more information, see the [American Heritage Dictionary (Opens in a new tab)](). [/tip]
+-